 Plumbing Details & Straw Bale Homes

 Keep as much of the plumbing out of the bale walls as possible.
 That’s it, end of the lesson.
-Okay, so there’s more to it than that, but that is perhaps the most powerful tip I can offer.
-If you can keep all of your plumbing inside of the interior, stick-framed walls, you will eliminate most of the hassles associated with plumbing in straw bale structures.
+Okay, there’s more to it than that, but that is perhaps the most powerful tip we can offer.
+If you can keep all of your plumbing inside the interior, stick-framed walls, you will eliminate most of the hassles associated with plumbing in straw bale structures.

-If designed properly, a straw bale house will differ very little from a conventional house as far as the plumbers are concerned.
+If appropriately designed, a straw bale house will differ very little from a conventional house as far as the plumbers are concerned.
 Three areas can be challenging to address in straw bale structures because the plumbing in those areas cannot be kept out of the bale walls.
 It can, however, be isolated from the bale walls.

 Kitchens

 A typical problem area is the kitchen sink because most homeowners want a kitchen sink with a view that, by design, tends to place the sink against an exterior wall.
 A simple solution is to bring the water lines up through the floor and cabinets; however, the vent line still needs to exit through the roof.
-In some scenarios, the plumber can “wet vent” the lines to allow them to exit the building through a framed wall; however, I find that the best way to deal with this situation is to frame in the area behind the cabinets with standard materials so that the water and vent lines can all be run in the same location.
+In some scenarios, the plumber can “wet vent” the lines to allow them to exit the building through a framed wall; however, we find that the best way to deal with this situation is to frame in a wall between the bales and the cabinets with standard materials so that the water and vent lines can all be run in the same location.

 This isolates the plumbing from the bales and eliminates the risk of water damage.
-Once plastered, the area will be completely hidden, and nobody will know the difference.
+Once the cabinets are in place and the walls are plastered, the area will be completely hidden, and nobody will know the difference.

 Bathrooms

-Whenever it is not possible to protect the bales from contact with water, consider framing the area out and creating a section of faux bale wall, similar to what we did in the kitchen.
+If it is impossible to protect the bales from contact with water, consider framing the area out and creating a section of faux bale wall.
 By matching the depth of the bales with framing and insulation that can be wrapped in waterproof materials that drain to the exterior, the bales are isolated from the potential risk.

 The diagram to the left shows how this is useful in the case of a tub unit.
 Note that the isolation walls completely separate the bales from the tub, and the framed wall is insulated and protected from water intrusion with conventional detailing.